Libraries In The Digital Age: Embracing Change While Preserving Tradition

 Over the past three years, digitisation activities have been undertaken by over 37.6% of libraries, according to OCLC.
 Alongside the usual obstacles of time and ongoing funding, a significant 61.4% of libraries pointed out inadequate staff training and expertise as a major hindrance to their digitisation endeavours.

-This data indicates that a considerable number of libraries have embraced digitisation activities in recent years.
-However, it also highlights the challenges they face, particularly in terms of staff training and expertise.
+This data indicates that many libraries have embraced digitisation activities in recent years.
+However, it also highlights their challenges, particularly regarding staff training and expertise.
 Insufficiently trained staff can hinder the successful implementation of digitisation efforts, potentially limiting the full potential of these initiatives.
 Addressing this barrier is essential for libraries to effectively leverage digital tools and enhance their services in the digital age.

 Pros and Cons of Digitising Libraries